-- (1) Included in cash and cash equivalents on our condensed consolidated balance sheet. - (2) \$13.5 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (3) Included in short-term investments. - (4) \$15.0 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (5) \$10.3 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (6) Included in other current assets on our condensed consolidated balance sheet. - (7) \$2.3 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet.
+- (1) Included in cash and cash equivalents on our condensed consolidated balance sheet. - (2) Included in short-term investments. - (3) \$23.4 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (4) \$2.3 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet.